hayeah/sike-react-course/buyshoes-commonjs/_index.md

 const React = require("../node_modules/react/react");
 ```

-Use browserify to compile the bundle to `build/app.js`.
+Use Webpack to create the bundle to `build/app.js`.
+Bundling now takes somewhat longer because React is pretty big.
+Add the `--progress` option to the `webpack` command to see how many modules webpack had bundled.

 Note: The require paths are relative to the module file.
 Depending on where a file is, the relative path to `node_modules` is different: